osrf/gazebo_tutorials/drcsim_launchfiles/tutorial.md

 vrc_final_task<1-15>.world
 ~~~

 The DRC Practice Task worlds reflect the tasks planned for the DRC Finals as outlined in [this document](http://archive.darpa.mil/roboticschallengetrialsarchive/sites/default/files/DRC%20Trials%20Task%20Description%20Release%2011%20DISTAR%2022197.pdf) provided by DARPA.
-Their world names in Gazebo/DRCSim follow the form:
+Their world names in Gazebo/DRCSim are:

 ~~~
 drc_practice_task_<1-8>.world
 ~~~

-# Launch file syntax
+# Launch file arguments
 For most drcsim launch files, you can specify the model version number using the `model_args` argument and the hand type using the `hand_suffix` argument.

 `atlas.launch` launches DRCSim with Atlas in an empty world: